OyePriscilla/MyPortfolioSetup/README.md

-# Hello-World
+# MyPortfolio Project
-This Project is created purposely to learn how to build Portfolio
+This Project is created purposely to learn how to build Portfolio.

 ## Built With
 * VsCode